William Buckley (convict): Pardon

 In July 1835, a ship arrived at Indented Head and Buckley learnt that some of the Aboriginal people intended to murder the English passengers and rob the ship.
 On 6 July 1835, William Buckley and a party of Indigenous people appeared at the camp site of John Batman's Port Phillip Association, led by John Wedge.

 He wore kangaroo skins, carried Aboriginal weapons, and wore a tattoo with the initials 'W.B.' and tattoo marks.
 William Todd recalled in his journal entry for 6 July 1835:

-The tattoo of initials proved he was the convict William Buckley who had been given up for dead three decades ago.
+The tattoo of initials proved he was the convict William Buckley, who had been given up for dead three decades ago.
 Legally, he was still a convict and could be imprisoned again.
-Buckley had not used the English language for many years and had forgotton how to speak English, but it returned to him over time.
+Buckley had not used the English language for many years and had forgotten how to speak English, but it returned to him over time.
 Although still intent on raiding the Englishmen, Buckley convinced the Indigenous people not to attack the Englishmen, and he promised to reward them if they remained peaceful.
 Wedge obtained a pardon for Buckley through Lieutenant-Governor George Arthur.